-Considered one of the best churches in the province of Madrid, you are facing a monumental complex which walls tell us about the history of Valdemorillo.
-The Church went through different stages of construction
+Considered one of the best churches in Madrid, you are facing a monumental complex which walls tell us about the history of Valdemorillo.
+This Church went through different stages of construction.

-The ancient tower, which, by its trace, could correspond to one of the enlargements undertaken in the thirteenth century, is notable for its access through a narrow stairway, embedded in the wall that separates it from the body of the church.
+The ancient tower due to its trace, could correspond to one of the enlargements undertaken in the thirteenth century, it is notable for its access through a narrow stairway, embedded in the wall that separates it from the body of the church.

-The last enlargement, on the XV century, was destroyed by a fire occurred in 1543.
+The last enlargement, in the XV century, was destroyed by a fire occurred in 1543.

-The church began to be rebuilt in 1548 with an unknown design, but with a slight change of orientation that can be appreciated in the old tower and on the east wall.
+The church began to be rebuilt in 1548 with an unknown design, but with a slight change of orientation that can be appreciated on the old tower and on the east wall.

-The reconstruction works, in late Gothic style, lasted throughout the reign of Felipe II, under the direction of different master builders.
-The mark of these master builders can be seen in some singularities of their designs like the incomplete choir located in the north side near the high altar.
+The reconstruction works, in late Gothic style, lasted throughout Felipe II’s reign, under the direction of different master builders.
+The mark of these master builders can be seen in some singularities of their designs like the incomplete choir located on the north side near the high altar.